Coupling of a Nuclear Transition to a Surface Acoustic Wave: Data Analysis

 The parameters $m$ (a global scaling factor between RF amplitude and mechanical modulation) and $\alpha$ (describing the degree of SAW inhomogeneity) are fit globally across all powers and sideband orders.
 The fit minimizes the residuals between model predictions and experimental data, normalized by the measurement uncertainties.
 The best-fit values obtained from least-squares optimization are:

+Where the error is dominated by a $6\%$ systematic uncertainty drive amplitude.
 The reduced chi-squared of the global fit is $\chi^2_\nu=2.56$, indicating moderate tension between the model and the data.
 However, this value is dominated by just two outlying data points(see Figure~\ref{fig:figureSI_8}b); removing these brings the reduced chi-squared down to $\chi^2_\nu=1.38$, consistent with statistical noise and within experimental uncertainty.
 The value of $\alpha$ from the fit is in excellent agreement with the one ($0.34$) calculated in section~\ref{sec:s-parameters}.
 From the fitted value of $m$, the out-of-plane displacement constant $C_\perp$ is extracted.
 This sets the proportionality between applied RF power and SAW amplitude via the relation $A = C_\perp\, \eta \sqrt{P}$.
-Using the known values of the SAW wavevector $k_0 = 7.3 \times 10^9~\mathrm{m}^{-1}$ and attenuation coefficient $\eta = 0.35$:
+Using the known values of the SAW wavevector $k_0 = 7.3 \times 10^{10}~\mathrm{m}^{-1}$ and attenuation coefficient $\eta = 0.35$:

 This value quantifies the device’s mechanical response to RF excitation and provides a consistent basis for modeling the evolution of the \M sideband spectrum across the full power range.